-There are endless things to do to grab some quality family time, but here's our list of 7 ideas of things to do to beat those autumn blues and give the whole family something to look forward to outside of the weekly school/work routine.
+There are endless ways to grab some quality family time, but here's our list of seven things to do to beat those autumn blues.
+Give the whole family something to look forward to outside the weekly school and work routine this term.

-Host your very own Mud Tournament in your garden, local park or other public but suitably muddy place.
+Host your own Mud Tournament in your garden, local park or other public (but suitably muddy) place.
 Spend some time with the kids planning your events beforehand.
 Draw up a score sheet and rules, and then get those wellies on and prepare for battle!

-Event ideas include: most mud in a bucket in a minute, best mud face paint, biggest mud pie, or most creative mud pie.
-This time of year is great for berries so decorate those mud pies with blackberries or colourful leaves and you can have your very own Great British Mud Bake Off!
+Event ideas include the most mud in a bucket in a minute, the best mud face paint, the most enormous mud pie, or the most creative mud pie.
+This time of year is great for berries, so decorate those mud pies with blackberries or colourful leaves, and you can have your own Great British Mud Bake Off!

 No mud?
 How about an Autumn Leaves Tournament instead?
 Leaf pile races, burying yourselves in leaves or creating leaf pile patterns are just some ideas to get you started.
 In fact, autumn leaves are one of the best things about autumn, so never mind 'autumn blues' - make the most of the 'autumn hues'!

 3: Get creative - turn your garden, local park or living room into a fantasy world.

 All you need is a big piece of paper, a pencil and some imagination!
 Draw a rough plan of your house, living room, garden or local park and then choose which features will form part of your magical world.

 That big bush, or 'under the table', can become the dragon's lair.
 That path?
 A river of dreams.
 The bench or rock?
 The King's throne...
 Anything goes!
 Need a castle or fairy kingdom?
 Build a den or put a tent up.
 When you're done, assign roles and let the fun begin!

 4: Get hunting - go rock pooling or embark on a bug hunt.